-While grants continue to play a vital role, innovative financing mechanisms such as results-based financing (RBF) programs and specialized investment funds have emerged to incentivize private sector involvement (CCA, 2023).
-Initiatives like the World Bank's Clean Cooking Fund and the MECS Challenge Fund supporting early-stage research to stimulate innovation in modern-energy cooking technologies and systems aim to attract private sector financing and stimulate innovation in clean cooking technologies (ESMAP, 2023a).
+Foundations and other philanthropic organisations are becoming increasingly active in supporting initiatives that have positive SDG impacts.
+Multiple large private sector energy companies have set up foundation arms to channel resources to support projects, programmes or enterprises with a high impact potential.
+Others include foundations which are showing leadership in the energy access sector, for example the Rockefeller Foundation which supports the Global Energy Alliance for People and Planet (GEAPP) and through that -GeCCo, and the IKEA Foundation which has funded multiple clean energy access projects, including in displacement settings4.
+Programs and specialized investment funds have emerged to incentivize private sector involvement.
+Initiatives like the World Bank's Clean Cooking Fund, Spark Plus and the MECS Challenge Fund supporting early-stage research to stimulate innovation in modern-energy cooking technologies and systems aim to attract private sector financing and stimulate innovation in clean cooking technologies (ESMAP, 2023a).
 Energising Development (EnDev) and Swedish International Development Agency's (SIDA) RBF, implemented jointly with multiple partners, supported companies in providing access to clean cooking across Africa and South-East Asia (EnDev, 2021).
-The World Bank's Carbon Initiative for Development (Ci-Dev) Facility and the Netherlands Enterprise Agency's RVO SDG 7 Partnership Facility also aim to attract private-sector financing to deliver MECS or improved (transitional) cooking services.
+The World Bank's Carbon Initiative for Development (Ci-Dev) Facility and the Netherlands Enterprise Agency's (RVO) SDG 7 Partnership Facility also aim to attract private-sector financing to deliver modern energy cooking services or improved (transitional) cooking services.
 The Clean Cooking Alliance's Cooking Industry Catalyst program provides seed funding and capacity building to increase the pipeline of investment-ready companies that design, manufacture, and sell clean cooking solutions in LMICs around the world.
 Beyond the traditional cooking space, but critical to accelerating modern energy uptake, the consolidation and expansion of funds focused on climate-change mitigation and renewable-energy access, including the Green Climate Fund and the Africa Climate Change Fund, among others, can help open new avenues for better integration of cooking objectives within broader energy policy (CCA, 2023).
-Additionally, financial institutions (such as micro-finance institutions (MFIs)) are poised to play a crucial role in providing financing across the value chain, particularly to offset the high upfront costs associated with MECS (MECS & ESMAP, 2020).
+Additionally, financial institutions (such as micro-finance institutions (MFIs)) are poised to play a crucial role in providing financing across the value chain, particularly to offset the high upfront costs associated with MECS (MECS & ESMAP, 2020).CCA, 2023

-&lt;sup>4 RBF is a mechanism whereby a donor (or implementer) disburses funds to a recipient once a pre-agreed set of results has been achieved and confirmed through independent verification process.
+4 RBF is a mechanism whereby a donor (or implementer) disburses funds to a recipient once a pre-agreed set of results has been achieved and confirmed through independent verification process.